ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       that can hold some subset of the total data being processed.

    worst case
-      In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has the greatest cost.
-Note that the worst case is **not** when :math:`n` is big, since we are referring to the wrost from a class of inputs (i.e, we want the worst of those inputs of size :math:`n`).
+      In :term:`algorithm analysis`, specifically :term:`complexity` of an algorithm, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has the greatest cost.

+      Every input size :math:`n` has its own worst case.
+      We **never** consider the worst case as removed from input size.

    worst fit
       In a :term:`memory manager`, worst fit is a :term:`heuristic`